MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     /speckit.constitution
     ```

     > **NOTE**: The GitHub Spec Kit supports "greenfield" and "brownfield" project types.
-Preliminary requirements are more significant for greenfield projects since there is no existing codebase.
-In this exercise, ContosoDashboard is a brownfield project with an existing codebase, so the agent analyzes the current project files when generating the constitution.
+Preliminary requirements are more significant for greenfield projects since there's no existing codebase.
+In this exercise, ContosoDashboard is a brownfield project with an existing codebase, so the agent analyzes the current project files to generate the constitution.

 1. Monitor GitHub Copilot's response.

     GitHub Copilot uses the Chat view to communicate progress as it updates the constitution.md file.

-    It might take 30-60 seconds for GitHub Copilot to analyze the requirements and structure the constitution document.
+    > **NOTE**: It might take 30-60 seconds for GitHub Copilot to analyze the project requirements and then construct the constitution document.

 1. Review the updated constitution.md file in the editor.

+    Always review the suggestions created by an agent.

-    Always review agent suggestions.
-After Copilot updates a constitution, review the document carefully to ensure it captures all requirements accurately.
+    After GitHub Copilot updates the constitution, review the document to ensure it captures requirements accurately.
+This is an important step when you're working in a production environment where the constitution represents your business requirements and technical governance.
+For this training exercise, this review is mainly to help you become familiar with the constitution content.

     Notice that GitHub Copilot recognizes the underlying principles of the ContosoDashboard project and incorporates them into the constitution.
-This includes enforcing a spec-driven development development approach and the distinction between a training and production code.
+This includes enforcing a spec-driven development development approach and the distinction between a training app and production code.

     Each principle should be clearly stated and actionable.
 For example:

-    - ❌ Vague: "Use good security practices"
+    - ❌ Vague: "Use good security practices" is too general.
-    - ✅ Clear: "All API endpoints must validate authentication tokens and enforce role-based permissions"
+    - ✅ Clear: "All API endpoints must validate authentication tokens and enforce role-based permissions" is specific and actionable.

     If any critical requirements are missing or unclear, you can edit the constitution.md file directly to add or modify principles.

-1. Ensure that the constitution document is complete, and then save the **constitution.md** file.
+1. Ensure that the constitution document is complete, and then accept the changes.

     For a real-world project, it's important to review the constitution against the following criteria before saving: